 Following the ARC's receipt of the Certificate of Construction Compliance and site visit confirmation that all Improvements comply with the Guidelines and Declaration, the ARC will issue a Final Completion Letter.
 No residence may be occupied by any person or improvement utilized until a Final Completion Letter is issued by the ARC.

 Upon issuance of the Final Completion Letter, the ARC will return any unused portion of the Compliance Deposit to the Owners.

-6.55 | OPTIONAL STEP: SUBMITTAL necessary to verify completion of the punch list items; the AND APPROVAL OF SITE DESIGN PLAN
+6.55 | OPTIONAL STEP: THE SUBMITTAL AND APPROVAL OF SITE DESIGN PLAN APPLICATION PACKAGE